The more tools you have as an engineer, the more successful you’ll be. I’m going to go over a list of the 22 most useful tools for engineers.

 3. LED flashlight

-Get a trustworthy, durable, and high powered rechargeable flashlight.
-I also find the more compact the better, as long as you don’t compromise on the power quality.
+Purchase a trustworthy, durable, and high-powered rechargeable flashlight.
+Also, smaller is better as long as you don’t compromise on the power output.

 4. A second monitor

 One monitor simply won’t cut it to maximize productivity.
 You need 2 or 3 widescreen monitors.
 I personally work with two 32-inch monitors and this makes me so much more efficient.

 This is especially important if you’re always multitasking.
 Because having to switch between tabs wastes a lot of time.
 Plus, for design work, it makes work so much easier.
 Between my two monitors, I keep the following open as I design:

 - CAD software

 - Design parameters

 I always have an architectural scale ruler sitting at the corner of my desk.
 Because design drawings come to you in all dimensions.
 And having a scale ruler helps you quickly dimension drawing elements.

 Also, I find clear rulers to be very helpful.
 Being able to see what’s under your ruler surprisingly comes in handy when you design by hand.